ffirg/tooling-assessment/README.md

 ## Running an Assessment
 Go to the openshift console (can fire this up from the CLI using 'minishift console') Click on the tooling-assessment project
+Click on Overview.
-Click on the web-server deployment and create a Route (using all the defaults) Click on the openshift route exposed by the service and fill out the survey.
+Create a Route (using all the defaults)
+Click on the openshift route exposed by the service and fill out the survey.
 Job done!